Article

 • Free time tracking systems (spreadsheets, some SaaS)

-• Manual time tracking systems (paper timesheets, punch cards, time clocks)
+• Physical time tracking systems (paper timesheets, punch cards, time clocks)

 • Digital time tracking systems (online timesheets, desktop apps, mobile apps, browser extensions)